 - Web Logs - recorded for diagnostic purposes and troubleshooting by the GauchoSpace team.

 - Moodle/GauchoSpace Logs - Moodle automatically logs all activities, such as accessing a course site, submitting an assignment or downloading a file.
-This data is accessible to the instructors and TAs in the course and the GauchoSpace administration.
+This data includes timestamp and IP address and is accessible to the instructors and TAs in the course and the GauchoSpace administrators.
 Students can view access to their own activity in a course if the instructor enables that access.

-- Student success tools - some tools, such as the Progress Bar and Trending Now, use student activity logs in order to present analytic information to instructors in order to guide student success in courses
+- Student success tools - some tools, such as the Analytics Graphs Reports, Completion Progress Block, and Trending Now, use student activity logs in order to present analytic information to instructors in order to guide instruction for student success in courses

 - Splunk Server Logs - used by the GauchoSpace team to monitor system and software performance and reliability.